Toytown: History

 Around 1928, S. G. Hulme Beaman, originally an actor, began to create wooden toys in light of Germany losing its grip on the industry.
 These became popular with the children of his local area of Golders Green, and in 1928 he published the book Tales of Toytown, based on them.
 May Jenkin, who was "Aunt Elizabeth" for Children's Hour, came across the book and arranged for its six stories to be adapted for radio.
 The plays were successful, with Jenkin writing to Hulme Beaman demanding more, who would formulate them using his original wooden toys.

 Although Larry the Lamb did feature in the original stories, he was not the main character.
 This changed when Derek McCulloch, who narrated the series and voiced him all the way until the end of its run, asked Hulme Beaman to give Larry a bigger role.

 Inspired by Walt Disney’s early cartoons, Hulme Beaman experimented with marionettes and animation with Pathé, adapting his radio play The Arkville Dragon for this medium.
-Sadly, Hulme Beaman died that same year of pneumonia, however, as the BBC believed the best tribute would be to continue it, his plays continued to be remounted until 1964, when Children’s Hour ended.
+Sadly, Hulme Beaman died that same year of pneumonia, but the BBC believed the best tribute would be to continue it, so his plays continued to be remounted until 1964, when Children’s Hour ended.

 Hulme Beaman's friend Hendrik Baker worked to keep Toytown popular, with a stage adaptation of The Cruise of the Toytown Belle and vinyl records by EMI.
 In 1956 he founded Larry the Lamb Ltd. to handle the television rights to the plays; producing two cartoon films with Halas and Batchelor (The Showing Up of Larry the Lamb and The Tale of the Magician) before authorising a musical stage play by David Wood and then a stop-motion series networked by Thames Television on ITV and repeated until 1984.

 In addition, from 1956 to 1958 Gordon Murray adapted eighteen of the 30 original plays in puppet form, deciding to use rod puppets to emulate Hulme Beaman's original models.

 Following Hendrik's death in 1991, Larry the Lamb Limited was dissolved, with his family doubting whether they still owned copyright for the series.